ryanolsonx/acme/README.md

 | i         | \|i           | Acme tag | Indent selection by 2 spaces                      |
 | ui        | \|ui          | Acme tag | Unindent selection by 2 spaces                    |
 | inv       | >inv          | Acme tag | Show invisibles in selection (in new window pane) |

+## Tips

+`Edit =` to find out current line number
+`:13` Go to the 13th line
+`Edit , | sed 's/text/TEXT/g'` to replace text with TEXT in the whole buffer `|sed 's/text/TEXT/g'` to replace "text" with "TEXT" in the current selection